Samiul-Islam-123/learn-machine/README.md

-# AI-Based Learning Platform
+# Learn Machine

-Welcome to the AI-Based Learning Platform!
+Welcome to Learn Machine!
 This web application leverages artificial intelligence to provide personalized study material, solve problems and doubts, and generate roadmaps for various subjects.
 Some features are still under progress, and we appreciate your patience and contributions.

 ## Features